k41c/docker-pihole-unbound/README.md

 # Pi-Hole + Unbound on Docker
-This fork adds a update file inside the one-container solution to build the newest docerfile localy.
+This fork adds a update file inside the one-container solution to build the newest dockerfile local.

 ### Use Docker to run [Pi-Hole](https://pi-hole.net) with an upstream [Unbound](https://nlnetlabs.nl/projects/unbound/about/) resolver.